ravi-50000/Jumping-Minds/README.md

 9. **Mark Elevator Not Working**:

-   Description: Api will mark the given Elevator as Not Working.
+   Description: Api will mark the given Elevator as not working and sends mail to the given input list of users via celery & redis.

    Method: POST